 Take a look through our blog and you’ll see we go hiking with kids a lot, both at home in the Canadian Rocky Mountains, in the United States and around the world.
 We know from experience what is essential hiking gear for kids and what is a ‘nice to have’.

-Based on our years of experience hiking as a family, here is our recommended hiking essentials for kids:
+Based on our years of experience hiking as a family, here is our recommended kids hiking gear:

 Essential Kids Hiking Gear List

 We try to limit the amount of gear we bring while hiking with children for two reasons: 1) we don’t like a sore back at the end of the day and 2) we like to teach our kids to be patient and resourceful.

 If we need some hiking gear we didn’t bring, chances are we can find an alternate solution, or we can simply do without – a lesson kids don’t get often enough.